Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

 ### Describing an [item](#items-list)

-- Packages can be further describe with `README.md` files.
+- Packages can be further described with `README.md` files.
 - Modules are described with docstrings using the [google docstring convention](https://gist.github.com/redlotus/3bc387c2591e3e908c9b63b97b11d24e)
 - We prefer explicit over implicit declaration.
     - Use of [type hinting](https://docs.python.org/3/library/typing.html)
-- Classes are described with docstrings when required, its properties also have descriptive names and have explicit types using [type hints](https://docs.python.org/3/library/typing.html).
+- Classes are __always__ described with docstrings, its properties also have descriptive names and have explicit types using [type hints](https://docs.python.org/3/library/typing.html).
 - Methods contain a clear descriptive name, its arguments (parameters) contain [type hints](https://docs.python.org/3/library/typing.html) and in case it is a 'public' method its signature has a description following the [google docstrings](https://google.github.io/styleguide/pyguide.html) formatting.

-### Protocols over Base classes.
+### Protocols

-We prefer using [protocols](https://docs.python.org/3/library/typing.html#typing.Protocol) over [base classes](https://docs.python.org/3/library/abc.html) (abstract class) to enforce the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) as much as possible.
+We use [protocols](https://docs.python.org/3/library/typing.html#typing.Protocol) to describe the behavior of classes and enable polymorphism.

 ### Do's and dont's

 #### Built-in functions:

-_Yet to be discussed_
-The following code is just a first approach draft, this is not yet approved by the team!

-- map
-- filter
-- zip
-- lambda expression
+We try to use built-in functions when they help us achieve a more readable and/or efficient code.

+Indeed a complex built-in function is used it is strongly advised to add a comment explaining what this function is doing.

+Writing built-in functions should still allow the developer to easily debug the wrapping method.

 #### Dataclasses

-_Yet to be discussed_
-The following code is just a first approach draft, this is not yet approved by the team!

-We define [dataclass](https://docs.python.org/3/library/dataclasses.html) when we require a repeating data structure that contains multiple properties potentially with default values.
+We define a [dataclass](https://docs.python.org/3/library/dataclasses.html) when we require a repeating data structure that contains multiple properties potentially with default values.
 We consider a dataclass responsible only for exposing its own context, therefore not for modifying its own state or the one from other objects.

 - Do:
 ```python